Aorta3698/dusk/src/chapters/design.md

 ```

 ## Final Adjustment
 One user of Dusk `brownfoxjumps` mentioned that he felt it is better to swap `BZ`.
-I have to say that I agree with him.
+I have to say that I agree with him having used Dusk for 14 days myself.
 As `Dusk` it is now, words like `above`, `back`, `break`, and `obvious` all require whole hand movement due to skip gram scissors.
 If `BZ` is swapped, then the only key that would be of concern is the top ring key `F`, but `B` and `F` don't really interact with each other much at all - except for the word `before`. `b_d` still doesn't require hand movement and feels fine.
 I decided that swapping `BZ` is worth it.

 ```